NexaLinux/artwork/README.md

-# other-artwork
+# Credits

-Non-team made wallpapers used in Nexa Linux
+<a href="https://files.enderman.ch/wallpapers/">Endermanch</a> for wallpapers in endermanch/